bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 </html>
 ```

 We just added a dialog into our page!
-And as you can see in the sample above, you can manipulate your dialog element just like a native HTML one, using standard DOM features:
+As you can see in the sample above, you can manipulate your dialog element just like a native HTML one, using standard DOM features:

 ## Attributes
-Elements' behaviour can be modified by using specific [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes).
+Element behavior can be modified by using specific [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes).
 For example, if we add a `opened` attribute to a `b-collapsible` element, it will be opened by default:

 ``` html
 <b-collapsible opened>